-Eye tracking technology has vastly improved over the years and along with it, prices and the barrier to conduct conclusive research, without breaking the bank.
+Eye tracking technology has vastly improved in recent years, resulting in the development of both more advanced and more accessible hardware.
 As with most products a larger difference exists between the low- and high-end hardware on the market and the companies producing them.

-A majority of the difference in price will come down to the eye tracker’s precision, freedom of movement and recapture rate.
-Some research questions require a very high measurement precision in the 0.1° area and some questions can make do with only 1.0° precision.
-However many other factors come into play such as the accompanying software, usability, support, and general compatibility with other systems.
+A majority of the difference in price will come down to the eye tracker’s accuracy, freedom of movement (the “headbox”) and the sampling rate.
+Some research questions require a very high measurement accuracy (e.g. 0.1°), while other researchers may require less (e.g. 1.0°).
+While the capabilities of the hardware is of course crucial, many other factors come into play such as the accompanying software, usability, support, and general compatibility with other systems.

-In this posts we’ve gathered the prices of 15+ eye trackers to quickly present an overview of the price points you may encounter on your journey to purchasing an eye tracker.
-We also have a technical cheat sheet of a variety of eye tracking hardware sold and integrated by iMotions available.
+In this post we’ve gathered the prices of 20+ eye trackers to quickly present an overview of the price points you may encounter on your journey to purchasing an eye tracker.
+We also have a technical cheat sheet of a variety of eye tracking hardware sold and integrated by iMotions.

-The lack of 100% transparency in pricing is due to not all pricing being publicly available, pricing being subject to academic discounts, and general fluctuation in exact prices.
-Both screen-based eye trackers as well as wearable eye trackers are listed side by side.
+The lack of 100% transparency in pricing is due to several reasons – level of publicly availability, pricing being subject to academic discounts, and general price fluctuation.
+Both screen-based eye trackers, eye tracking glasses, and VR eye trackers are listed together below.

 Low-end Eye Trackers [$100-$1,000]

-In the bottom of the price range a limited amount of line items exist due to the nature of the cost associated with building the hardware.
+There are a limited number of eye trackers available at this price range due to the nature of the cost associated with building hardware.

-A previous item on the list was the Eye Tribe Tracker who got acquired by Oculus VR.
-Low-end eye trackers are generally not recommended for advanced research (heavily depends on the research question) but great to play around with and get a better understanding of the technology and to get some experience under your belt.
+Low-end eye trackers are generally not recommended for advanced research (although this largely depends on the research question) but are great to help get a better understanding of the technology and data collection.

 - Tobii EyeX (Works with Tobii Gaming SDKs – not for research purposes)